Al-Qubayba, Ramle

 Al-Qubayba (القبيبة) was a Palestinian Arab village in the Ramle Subdistrict.
 It was depopulated during the 1948 Arab-Israeli War on May 27, 1948, by the Givati Brigade as part of the Second stage of Operation Barak.
 It was located 10.5 km southeast of Ramla near the Rubin River (or Wadi al-Sarar) which provided the village with water and irrigation for agriculture.
 Al-Qubayba was mostly destroyed with the exception of a few houses, and Kfar Gevirol was built in its place, now a suburb in the west of Rehovot.

 History

 Ottoman Empire

 In the late Ottoman era, Pierre Jacotin noted it as an unnamed village on his map from 1799.

 In 1863, Victor Guérin found the village to contains four hundred and fifty inhabitants.
 The houses were grouped together on a hill, and surrounded by gardens planted with figs, olives, cucumbers, and tobacco.

 An Ottoman village list of about 1870 showed Kubebe with a population of 499, in 210 houses, though the population count included men, only.

 In 1882, the PEF's Survey of Western Palestine described Kubeibeh as "a moderately large village, principally of mud, with cactus hedges surrounding gardens, standing on high ground.
 There is a well in the gardens to the east, and another to the south of the village."

+During the final decades of Ottoman rule, the Shāhīn family of al-Qubayba possessed substantial properties in al-Qubayba, Yibnā, and al-Nabī Rūbīn.
+Late Ottoman and British Mandate-period ceramics excavated at al-Qubayba parallel archaeological assemblages found at Yibnā.